-Under the constating documents of the Corporation, the Board is to be elected annually.
+Under the constating documents of the Company, the Board is to be elected annually.

-At the Meeting, shareholders will be asked to approve an ordinary resolution for the election of the five proposed directors as directors of the Corporation (the "Nominees").
-Each director elected will hold office until the termination of the next annual meeting of shareholders of the Corporation, or any adjournment thereof, or until their successors are duly elected or appointed, unless his or her office is earlier vacated in accordance with the by-laws of the Corporation.
+At the Meeting, shareholders will be asked to approve an ordinary resolution for the election of the five proposed nominees as directors of the Company (the "Nominees").
+Each director elected will hold office until the termination of the next annual meeting of shareholders of the Company, or any adjournment thereof, or until their successors are duly elected or appointed, unless his or her office is earlier vacated in accordance with the by-laws of the Company.

-The following table sets out the name of each of the persons proposed to be nominated for election as a director, all positions and offices in the Corporation held by each of them, the principal occupation or employment of each of them for the past five years, the year in which each was first elected a director of the Corporation (where applicable) and the approximate number of Common Shares that each has advised are beneficially owned (directly or indirectly) or subject to his or her control or direction:
+The following table sets out the name of each of the persons proposed to be nominated for election as a director, all positions and offices in the Company held by each of them, the principal occupation or employment of each of them for the past five years, the year in which each was first elected a director of the Company (where applicable) and the approximate number of Common Shares that each has advised are beneficially owned (directly or indirectly) or subject to his or her control or direction:

-Name Office Director Since Principal Occupation Common Shares (1) John F. Kearney (3) Director & Chairman 2001 Chairman of the Corporation; Chairman, Buchans Resources Limited and Labrador Iron Mines Holdings Limited and until 2019 Chairman & CEO of Canadian Zinc Corporation 8,684,886 Jamie Levy (2)(3) Director 2020 President, Chief Executive of Generation Mining Limited since January 2018.
-Previously President and CEO of Pine Point Mining Ltd. Director of Montero Mining and Exploration Ltd. Terence N. McKillen (2) Director 2000 Professional Geologist (retired) Director of Buchans Resources Limited Thomas Obradovich President, CEO & Director 2020 Chairman of Sable Resources Ltd. 2,663,500 Peter Palframan (2) Director 2006 Retired business executive.
+Name Office Director Since Principal Occupation Common Shares (1) John F. Kearney (3) Chairman & Director 2001 Chairman of the Company; Chairman, Buchans Resources Limited and Labrador Iron Mines Holdings Limited 8,684,886 Jamie Levy (2)(3) Director 2020 President, Chief Executive of Generation Mining Limited; Director of Montero Mining and Exploration Ltd., Kenorland Minerals Ltd., and Moon River Capital Ltd. 1,233,333 Terence N. McKillen (2(4)) Director 2000 Professional Geologist (retired) Director of Buchans Resources Limited 560,000 Thomas Obradovich (4) President, CEO & Director 2020 President & Chief Executive of the Company; Director of Auric Resources Corp.
+2,663,500 Peter Palframan (2) Director 2006 Retired business executive.
 Director of Zoomer Media Limited 583,363

-- 1. The information as to shares beneficially owned, not being within the knowledge of the Corporation, has been furnished by the respective nominees.

-- 2. Member of the Audit Committee.

-- 3. Member of the Compensation Committee.
+- 1. The information as to shares beneficially owned, not being within the knowledge of the Company, has been furnished by the respective nominees. - 2.
+Member of the Audit Committee. - 3.
+Member of the Compensation Committee. - 4.
+Member of the Environmental, Corporate Governance and Health and Safety Committee.